-Essex is home to multiple castles, churches, and manors which the tourism board use as a major marketing point.
-The county also has a couple of new towns, such as Harlow and Basildon, which were built following the destruction caused of World War Two.
+Essex is home to multiple castles, churches, and manors, which the tourism board use as a significant marketing point.
+The county also has a couple of new towns, such as Harlow and Basildon, which were built following the destruction caused by World War Two.

-Here are five of the most haunted places in Essex.
+Here are the six most haunted places in Essex.

-The majority of the supernatural occurrences at Colahouse Fort have been reported in the tunnels beneath the building, and many visitors have heard the disembodied voices of men, seemingly in the middle of a tense poker game, along with the laughter of children.
+Most of the supernatural occurrences at Coalhouse Fort have been reported in the tunnels beneath the building.
+Many visitors have heard the disembodied voices of men, seemingly in the middle of a tense poker game, along with the laughter of children.
 There have also been sightings of dark figures lurking at the end of hallways, usually accompanied by a mysterious cloud of smoke.

 The washrooms at Coalhouse Fort have also been the site of much paranormal activity and are said to be haunted by the spirit of a man, who has been nicknamed “Harry”.

-Harry seems to teeter between the status of irritable spirit and full-on poltergeist and has reportedly been responsible for visitors being pushed or grabbed while walking through the building, as well as numerous exploding lightbulbs.
+Harry seems to teeter between the status of irritable spirit and full-on poltergeist.
+He has reportedly been responsible for visitors being pushed or grabbed while walking through the building, as well as numerous exploding lightbulbs.

 While it is not the oldest building on this list, Layer Marney Tower is considered by many to be one of the most haunted locations in Essex, perhaps even in the entire United Kingdom.

-After Lord Marney’s death, the tower became something of a hot potato and saw many owners, one of whom frequently entertained Queen Elizabeth I. The home was very nearly destroyed in The Great Earthquake of 1884 but somehow managed to stay standing.
+After Lord Marney’s death, the tower became a hot potato and saw many owners, one of whom frequently entertained Queen Elizabeth I. The home was nearly destroyed in The Great Earthquake of 1884 but somehow managed to stay standing.

 Reports of spirits at Layer Marney Tower are copious, and it is said that Lord Henry Marney himself still walks the grounds, mourning the fact that the tower was not completed to his specifications.
-Often times, Marney is seen in full armour or riding on horseback, ready to do battle with an enemy who will never come.
+Marney is frequently seen in full armour or riding on horseback, ready to battle with an enemy who will never come.